The feedback from Price is that the company has noticed an improvement, the mayor said.

 Other employers said they weren't too worried.

-Transamerica moved into offices at 100 Light St. once occupied by money manager Legg Mason Inc., which moved to new headquarters in Harbor East in 2009.
+Transamerica moved into offices at 100 Light St. that once were occupied by money manager Legg Mason Inc., which moved to new headquarters in Harbor East in 2009.

 Greg Tucker, a senior vice president with Transamerica, said officials with the financial services giant met with the mayor last week and reiterated their commitment to downtown.